 Tramadol is a prescription Opioid that helps reduce mild to moderate pain.
 It is taken by mouth and available in capsule, tablet, suspended release, or extended release form.
 It can also be taken in intravenous, intramuscular, and infusion forms in hospital settings.
-Tramadol is classified as an Opioid analgesic and most commonly sold under the brand name Ultram®.
-This category of drugs functions by binding to specific receptors (opioid receptors) in cells from the brain, spinal cord, and gastrointestinal system.
+Tramadol is classified as an Opioid Analgesic and is most commonly sold under the brand name Ultram®.
+This category of drugs functions by binding to specific receptors (Opioid receptors) in cells from the brain, spinal cord, and gastrointestinal system.

 Similar to other Opioid Analgesics, taking Tramadol puts patients at a high chance of developing an addiction.
 It should be taken with caution, using only the recommended dosage.

 Side Effects Of Tramadol Use

 The effects of using Tramadol are similar, albeit weaker, to other prescription and illicit Opioids (such as Morphine or Heroin) because all Opioids work on the same structures in the brain.
 The medication is intended to be taken orally – whole, not crushed – with effects kicking in within 45 minutes, typically.
 People who crush and snort or inject Tramadol will feel its side effects sooner and more intensely because these methods bypass the pill’s controlled-release coating and reach the brain faster through the bloodstream.

 In addition to pain relief, people commonly experience feelings of euphoria when larger amounts of Tramadol are abused.